sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 ---

 Welcome!
 I am a Postdoctoral Scholar in the [Institute of Economics and Econometrics](https://www.unige.ch/gsem/en/research/institutes/iee/) at the University of Geneva.
+I am participating in the 2023-2024 Job Market.
 <br/>
 <br/>